DIRECTLab/MatsimAI/README.md

 ## Project Setup

-Make sure you have conda and maven installed and then to setup the project run
+Make sure you have conda and maven installed.
+Then to setup the project, change the cuda version to your version (you can check by running nvidia-smi) and then run the following script, if you don't have a gpu then don't worry about setting the cuda version.

 ```
 cd matsimAI